nathwill/nathwill.github.io/_posts/auto-generating-make-targets-for-packer-templates.markdown

 ---
 layout: post
-title: Building Docker image with Packer and Chef
+title: Auto-generating make targets for packer templates
 ---

-Simple example of auto-generating Make targets for a suite of packer templates
+Simple example of auto-generating Make targets for a suite of packer templates, using Chef and Docker.

 ## Makefile